 Help is Available

 AWS does not have to be your life.
 It needn’t be permanent.
 It will take work, and it will be difficult.
 But hope is real and recovery is possible.
-If you or someone you love is struggling with addiction to alcohol, call Harmony Recovery Group now at 866-461-4474.
+If you or someone you love is struggling with addiction to alcohol, call Harmony Health Group now at 866-461-4474.